 - Pre-heat the oven to 335 degrees F. Use the convection setting if you have it!

 - If you prefer, use food safe latex gloves to start rubbing the softened butter on the outside of the skin as well as between the skin and the meat.
 The butter doesn’t need a thick layer to work.
-The key is just to use as much butter as needed create a think layer above and below the skin.
+The key is just to use as much butter as needed create a thin layer above and below the skin.
 The butter on the outside will help to crisp the skin while the butter under the skin will flavor the meat and keep it moist.

 - Lightly salt and pepper the outside of the skin, but not under the skin.